Density of Binary Disc Packings: The 9 Compact Packings

 \section{Strategy}

-The strategy to prove Theorem~\ref{th:main} is inspired by the one in \cite{Ken04}.
-Given a disc packing, we shall first decompose the plane by a specific triangulation $\mathcal{T}$ of the disc centers, with triangles of uniformly bounded diameter (Section~\ref{sec:triangulation}).
-Then, the {\em excess} $E(T)$ of a triangle $T\in\mathcal{T}$ is defined by
+Given a disc packing, we shall decompose the plane by a specific triangulation $\mathcal{T}$ of the disc centers, with triangles of uniformly bounded diameter (Section~\ref{sec:triangulation}).
+We define the {\em emptiness} $E(T)$ of a triangle $T\in\mathcal{T}$ by

 where $\textrm{area}(T)$ is the area of $T$, $\textrm{cov}(T)$ is the area of $T$ inside the discs centered on the vertices of $T$ and $\delta_i$ is the density of the $i$-th {\em target packing} $\mathcal{P}_i$ (Fig.~\ref{fig:targets}).
-A triangle with positive excess is thus less dense than the target density $\delta_i$, and proving than the packing has overall density at most $\delta_i$ amounts to prove that the average emptiness is nonnegative, since
+A triangle has thus positive emptiness if it has density less than $\delta_i$, and proving than the packing has overall density $\delta\leq\delta_i$ amounts to prove that the average emptiness is nonnegative, since

 where $\mathcal{T}_k$ denotes the triangles of $\mathcal{T}$ which intersect the square $[-k,k]^2$.
 Indeed, since the triangles are uniformly bounded, the total area (hence the emptiness) of the triangles which cross the boundary of $[-k,k]^2$ is $O(k)$ and we have: